equinor/design-system/README.md

 Would you like to contribute?
 Awesome! 👏

-We use a fork and pull-request workflow, so start with forking the repository on Github, then clone your fork.
+We use a fork and pull-request workflow, so start with forking the repository on Github, then either open it in Gitpod or clone your fork locally.

+### Use [Gitpod](https://www.gitpod.io/) and develop in the browser

+Just prepend the url to your fork with https://gitpod.io/#, so for example https://gitpod.io/#https://github.com/yourusername/design-system.
+Dependencies will be installed automatically, then tests and linting will run, and finally the storybook will open in it’s own preview window ready to start coding.

+### Clone and develop locally

     $ git clone git@github.com:your-github-username/design-system